OpenDgraph/Otter/README.md

 ### Features

--  Query
--  Mutation
+-  Round-robin and purpose-based balancing
+-  HTTP proxy for Dgraph `/query` and `/mutate`
+-  WebSocket server with support for `query`, `mutation`, and `upsert`
--  Upsert
+-  Simple token-based authentication
--  WebSocket JSON API (`ws://localhost:8081/ws`)
+-  Configurable via environment variables or YAML

 ---